Is Prayer Effective? What the Bible Says About Prayer and God's Response

 Q2: Does more faith produce more answered prayer?
 A2: Jesus says in Matthew 17:20 that faith the size of a mustard seed can move mountains.
 The emphasis is on the object of faith (God) rather than the quantity of faith the person has worked up.
 The problem is not usually that people have too little faith.
 The problem is often that their trust is divided or their prayers are outside God's will.
 James 1:6-7 warns against "double-minded" praying, asking God while not really expecting him to act.
 Confident, genuine trust matters.
 Manufacturing an emotional feeling of certainty does not.

 Q3: What should I do when I have prayed faithfully for something and nothing has changed?
 A3: Keep praying, and ask God to show you how to pray more wisely.
 Examine your motives honestly.
 Seek counsel from mature believers.
 Be open to the possibility that God may be answering differently than you expected.
-Paul's thorn was God's grace was poured into that situation in extraordinary ways.
+Paul's thorn was not removed, but God's grace was poured into that situation in extraordinary ways.
 The most honest pastoral answer is that some prayers are answered in ways we do not recognize until later, some are answered with a refusal that turns out to be a gift, and some will only be understood in eternity.